davidecoluzzi/Shape-and-action-unit-extraction-of-3D-human-face-meshes-by-multilinear-dimensionality-reduction/README.md

 ```

-Outputs will be saved in the file Face1.csv that can be viewed in Matlab by following the same instructions given in the previous section.
+Outputs will be saved in a file called Face1.csv that can be viewed in Matlab by following the same instructions given in the previous section.

 ### Graphic interface
-Graphic interface files are located in the Python / .idea / directory.
+Graphic interface files are located in the folder Python\.idea.
 Run file **HosvdGUI.py** to open the interface that allows changing the shape and action units parameters independently.

+A view of the developed interface is shown in the figure below.
 ![alt text](3D_face.jpg)